-If you think that you added too much highlight or shadow, you can always adjust the Exposure slider to bring it back down to an acceptable range.
+If you think you added too much highlight or shadow, you can always adjust the Exposure slider to bring it back to an acceptable range.
 On the other hand, you can brush in more of the Dodge or Burn effect if you need to add a highlight or shadow, since you started with such a low opacity.

-Basically, you build up the effect by slowly brushing in the effect.
+You build up the effect by slowly brushing in the effect.

 Dodging & Burning is an old-fashioned technique, but it’s still one of the most effective ways to add depth and dimension with Luminar AI to enhance your subjects with a 3D effect.

 Luminar AI has a lot of wonderful tools, but sometimes you just need to do things yourself.
 And one of those things I find is that there's no tool that really brings out depth and dimension in an otherwise flat photo.
 We have some Dodge and Burn tools in here.
 We're going to take a look at those.
 I'm going to show you another way you can achieve some of the same results using local masking.

 And I think sometimes these local tools are the ones that really do it.
 So we're going to take a look at some tools in Luminar AI that help us add depth and dimension to our photos.
 Hi, my name is William Beem, I'm a portrait photographer in Central Florida.
 If this is your first time here, welcome, I'm really glad to see you here.

 And if you're just new to Luminar, I'd want to let you know I've got a course called Luminar AI Elements.
 It goes through every single thing inside of Luminar AI, every tool, every feature, every option, and it shows you what they do and how they do it.
 So if you'd like to know more about that, you can go to williambeem.com/courses and look for Luminar AI Elements.